petetanru/petetanru.github.io/_projects/char-nmt.md

 Namely, I will be evaluating the following ways to capture vocabs:

 1. **Word level** - This will be our baseline.
-Rakpong has recently made a CNN-based tokenizer that performs quite adequately, achieving F1 of 98.1%, only a bit lower than NECTEC's private 98.6% tokernizer.
+Rakpong recently made a CNN-based tokenizer that performs quite adequately, achieving F1 of 98.1%, only a bit lower than NECTEC's private F1 98.6% tokernizer.

 2. **Character level** - Traditionally, character level RNNs for translation tasks were not very popular because the overly long sequence weould create vanishing gradients problem, and it would also make the model too computationally expensive.
 Recently, Lee et al. (2017) proposed a character level NMT that does address the long sequence problem by utilizing 1D CNNs to create different sized n-grams nodes, and compress the sequence with maxpool striding.

 3. **Byte-Pair Encoding / Wordpiece** - Sennrich et al. (2016) and Wu et al. (2016) proposed a way to represent language by breaking words down to subword units, and using the most common 8k - 32k of those subword word units as your vocab.

 4. **Thai Character Cluster** - Theeramunkong et al. (2000) suggested a technique called 'Thai character clustering' (TCC) that groups Thai characters based on the Thai writing system into clusters that cannot be further separated.
 This is possible because in Thai, there are vowel and tone marks that cannot stand alone.
 This is similar to BPE/wordpiece, but rule based rather than data-driven.
 The english equivalent would be to call 'qu' a character cluster, since 'u' always follow 'q'.

+    > Although commonly referred to as the "Thai alphabet", the script is in fact not a true alphabet but an abugida, a writing system in which each consonant may invoke an inherent vowel sound.
+In the case of the Thai script this is an implied 'a' or 'o'.
+Consonants are written horizontally from left to right, with vowels arranged above, below, to the left, or to the right of the corresponding consonant, or in a combination of positions. - Wikipedia

 ### Multi-lingual ###